Henry Cuellar: FBI investigation and indictment

 After Cuellar's indictment, two political advisors he had worked with pleaded guilty to charges that they had conspired with Cuellar to launder more than $200,000 in bribes from a Mexican bank.
 Cuellar's indictment accuses him of accepting money from a Mexican bank in exchange for "influencing the Treasury Department to work around an anti-money laundering policy that threatened the bank's interests."
 The advisors, including Cuellar's former campaign manager, Colin Strother, allegedly facilitated the payments.
 Strother and Florencio "Lencho" Rendon struck plea deals in exchange for cooperating with the investigation into Cuellar; they each face up to 20 years in prison and fines in excess of $100,000.
 Cuellar has said he is innocent of the charges and that his actions were "consistent with the actions of many of my colleagues and in the interest of the American people."

-Cuellar is represented by criminal defense attorney Josh Berman of Clifford Chance LLP.
+Cuellar was represented by criminal defense attorney Josh Berman of Clifford Chance LLP.
 Cuellar's criminal trial was originally scheduled to begin in September 2025, but a federal judge moved the date to April 2026, along with dropping two of the 14 charges.
 A federal judge denied Cuellar's request to move the trial from Houston to Laredo.
+On December 3, 2025, President Donald Trump unconditionally pardoned Cuellar and his wife, saying Cuellar was targeted by the Joe Biden administration for criticizing Biden's border policy.
+Trump later criticized Cuellar for "a lack of loyalty" for not switching his party allegiance to the Republican Party.

 Personal life

 Cuellar is one of eight children.
-His father was an immigrant migrant worker.
+His father was a migrant worker.
 A brother, Martin Cuellar, serves as Sheriff in Webb County.
 A sister, Rosie Cuellar, is the municipal judge in Rio Bravo.
 Cuellar and his wife, Imelda, have two daughters.
 In 2014, Cuellar portrayed George Washington during the annual Washington's Birthday Celebration in Laredo.
 Cuellar is Roman Catholic.

-On October 2, 2023, at around 9:30.p.m.
+On October 2, 2023, around 9:30 p.m.
 ET, Cuellar was held at gunpoint and carjacked by three robbers outside of his Washington, D.C., apartment residence.
 The suspects stole Cuellar's vehicle, as well as his luggage, although the car and all of his belongings were recovered by law enforcement a few hours later.
 Cuellar was reportedly unharmed.
 A police investigation is ongoing.